 This information is for estimation purposes only.
 Actual fees payable will be finalised on confirmation of enrolment.
 Unless otherwise stated, all fees shown are quoted in New Zealand dollars and include Goods and Services Tax, if any.
 Before relying on any information on these pages you should also read the University's Disclaimer Notice.

 Careers and job opportunities

-There are a wide variety of jobs and exciting opportunities in communication.
+There's a wide variety of jobs and exciting opportunities in communication.